arduino/docs-content/content/micropython/03.micropython/modulinos/01.installation/installation.md

 ## Next Steps

-Now that you have sucessfully installed everything it's time to program your first Modulino.
+Now that you have successfully installed everything it's time to program your first Modulino.